 Opera VPN Won't Connect

 Some software might block your connection to the VPN server because of compatibility issues.
-If the Opera free VPN suddenly stopped after installing an app, that app can be the culprit.
+If the Opera free VPN not working properly and suddenly stopped after installing an app, that app can be the culprit.
 Antivirus and Windows firewall can also undermine the VPN connection.
 Knowing what possibly blocks the data traffic can give you a clearer picture of the issue.